-The Company has notes payable that are owed to its shareholder and under the related agreements, the notes are not due until positive cash flows are achieved from the properties by which they are
+The Company has notes payable that are owed to its shareholder and under the related agreements, the notes are not due until positive cash flows are achieved from the properties by which they are secured, except in a limited number of instances where the terms of the note state when the issuer can demand payment and payment is not dependent on property cash flows (note 12).

 The Company has borrowing authorities from the Minister of Finance of \$200 million (March 31, 2023 - \$200 million).
 CLC's borrowing authority of \$100 million expires on March 31, 2024.
 PDP's borrowing authority of \$100 million expires on March 31, 2024.
 The Company's borrowing authorities are reviewed annually as part of the corporate planning process.
-The Company has \$200 million of credit facilities available, of which \$117.1 million was unused at June 30, 2023 (March 31, 2023 - \$120.7 million).
+The Company has \$200 million of credit facilities available, of which \$125.4 million was unused at September 30, 2023 (March 31, 2023 - \$120.7 million).
 CLC's credit facility does not have a maturity date, whereas the PDP credit facility matures on March 31, 2024.